A reading program for high schoolers that adults wanted, too.

 -

 The New Commons is deeply indebted to so many authors, teachers, journalists, and organizations whose work has informed this program.
-The latest sources and research areas will be updated here frequently.

 -